zhimoe/zhimoe/content/post/Java-concurrency-4-threadpool-hierachy.md

 ### three thread pool interfaces

 `Executor`, a simple interface that supports launching new tasks.
-`ExecutorService`, a subinterface of Executor, which adds features that help manage the life cycle, both of the individual tasks and of the executor itself.
+`ExecutorService`, a sub-interface of Executor, which adds features that help manage the life cycle, both of the individual tasks and of the executor itself.
-`ScheduledExecutorService`, a subinterface of ExecutorService, supports future and/or periodic execution of tasks.
+`ScheduledExecutorService`, a sub-interface of ExecutorService, supports future and/or periodic execution of tasks.

 ### common thread pool implements